amriteshraj98/SkillShift/README.md

 Cloud-based Media Management: StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 Markdown Formatting: Course content in document format is stored in Markdown format, allowing for easier display and rendering on the front-end.
 Back-end Frameworks, Libraries, and Tools
-The back-end of StudyNotion uses various frameworks, libraries, and tools to ensure its functionality and performance, including:
+The back-end of SkillShift uses various frameworks, libraries, and tools to ensure its functionality and performance, including:

 Node.js: Used as the primary framework for the back-end.
 Express.js: Used as a web application framework, providing a range of features and tools for building web applications.